titola/neuropa/README.md

 [low_freq_with_6min_for_tinnitus.wav](https://github.com/titola/neuropa/blob/master/media/low_freq_with_6min_for_tinnitus.wav)

-I think the thugs monitor the peaks of the infrasounds repeated every 1.92 seconds also to take the variation of the nominal frequency to tune the signals, for example the duration between 9/49 (0.183s) and 9/51 (0.176s).
+The thugs could monitor the peaks of the infrasounds repeated every 1.92 seconds also to take the variation of the nominal frequency to tune the signals, for example the duration between 9/49 (0.183s) and 9/51 (0.176s).